xy-kasumi/Spark-pulser/docs/user-README-CTRL-MINI-ED.md

 ### Logical layer

 ### GATE/DETECT
-Host can initiate a single pulse by setting GATE to HIGH.
+The host can initiate a single pulse by setting GATE to HIGH.
-If the discharge condition is good, discharge will happen after random Tig (ignition time).
+If the discharge condition is good, discharge will happen after a random Tig (ignition time).
-Tig is inherently random, but typically 10us~500us, and shorter if the gap is narrower.
+Tig is inherently random, but typically ranges from 10μs to 500μs, and becomes shorter if the gap is narrower.

-If DETECT become HIGH very quickly (within 5 μs), it is highly likely that discharge gap is short-circuit.
+If DETECT becomes HIGH very quickly (within 5μs), it is highly likely that the discharge gap is short-circuited.
 In that case, the host should set GATE to LOW immediately.

-Generally, GATE can be thought of as directly driving MOSFET gate.
+Generally, GATE can be thought of as directly driving the MOSFET gate.
 However, for safety and device longevity, actual driving can be suppressed.
-See "Timing wrt.
+See the "Timing wrt.
 GATE/DETECT" section for details.

-DETECT become HIGH whenever discharge current is detected.
+DETECT becomes HIGH whenever discharge current is detected.
-The host is responsible for monitoring DETECT, and set GATE to LOW after desired pulse duration time.
+The host is responsible for monitoring DETECT and setting GATE to LOW after the desired pulse duration time.
-Current detection threshold is auto-set to 25% of pulse current by ED board.
+The current detection threshold is auto-set to 25% of pulse current by the ED board.

 When POLARITY or PULSE_CURRENT is updated, DETECT can become LOW even when actual discharge current is still flowing.

 ![photo](./CTRL-MINI-ED-GD-signal-timing.png)

-There is a constraint for combination of pulse time, pulse current, and duty factor.
+There is a constraint for combinations of pulse time, pulse current, and duty factor.
-See "Pulse Shaping" section for details.
+See the "Pulse Shaping" section for details.

 Safety note: electrodes are **energized even when GATE is LOW**

-Setting GATE to LOW merely means turn down the current close to 0.
+Setting GATE to LOW merely means turning down the current close to 0.
-However, open voltage of 100V is still present on the electrodes, and driver will allow more than 10mA current to flow, which is enough to kill you.
+However, open voltage of 100V is still present on the electrodes, and the driver will allow more than 10mA current to flow, which is enough to kill you.

-Turn actually turn them off, you need to set POLARITY to OFF.
+To actually turn them off, you need to set POLARITY to OFF.

 ### Control Registers